Street Cafes

 Non alcohol licensed street cafes

-Ddaily opening hours between 8am-8pm however, exact times will be specified on the Model Permit.
-All furniture to be removed by 8pm
+Daily opening hours between 8am - 8pm however, exact times will be specified on the Permit.
+All furniture to be removed by 8pm.

 Alcohol licensed street cafes (premise license required)

-Daily opening hours between 8am-8pm however, exact times will be specified on the Model Permit.
+Daily opening hours between 8am - 8pm however, exact times will be specified on the Permit.
 Times will be individual to each street café and subject to conditions of the premise license.
 Barriers may be left out after 8pm for crowd control but all other furniture must be removed and the area must not be used as a street café.
-All barriers must be removed by 11pm however, this is specific to individual businesses and will be specified on the Model Permit.
+All barriers must be removed by 11pm however, this is specific to individual businesses and will be specified on the Permit.

 12 Storage